altprac/sy4/README.md

 # sy4
 ## A JavaScript evaluation notation language

 Sy4 is a simple JSON format to enable evaliation in JavaScript.

-Sy4 is a definition of the required formula it does not actaully perform any actions - use enigma and sp1 for this
+Sy4 is a definition of the required formula it does not actaully perform any actions - use asssassin and sp1 for this

 In its simplest form it consists of an array with an action and parameters.